Film & Video Program

 1.00PM - 3.00PM :: The Indie Temple Workshop Room

-Local Brisbane actors take participants through context free scripts to
+Local Brisbane actors take participants through context free scripts to learn skills of interpretation, performance and improvisation.
+Education prize from The Actors Workshop given to most enthusiastic participant.

 With: Tanya Schnieder, Mungo McKay and Jack Kennedy.